-Last but not least, there are also experiences for all ages when heading on some of the family excursions Punta Cana has to offer.
+Last but not least, there are also amazing family excursions in Punta Cana.
 The best activities for a beach vacation with grandparents in Punta Cana are a family snorkeling tour, a trip to Los Haitises National Park, and a cultural tour through the countryside.
 Chris from Punta Cana Travel Blog

 Australia Beach Vacation with Grandparents

 Avoca Beach is one of the best spots to while away your summer days with the family.
 The entire beach is pram/wheelchair accessible, with a ramp right next to the surf club to get you down on the sand and ready for adventure.

 At one end, you will find the rock pool which is just perfect for little toes to splash about in, sheltered from the harsh waves of the sea.
 Adventurous kids will also love climbing the nearby rocks and exploring the area.

 In the middle of the beach, you will find the flags – the safest spot to swim.
 There are a couple of stairs to get down here, but you can access it from either end of the beach where there are ramps.